gweezini/SamaSave/README.md

 By turning saving into a shared mission, SamaSave Pockets increase motivation through teamwork and social encouragement.

+**🔄 The Pocket Lifecycle — What Happens When a Goal is Reached?**
+We don't just stop — we build long-term wealth.
+When a pocket reaches its end date, the squad celebrates and the pocket securely closes.
+Users are immediately presented with three options:

+- 💸 **Cash Out:** Transfer funds to the Main Account for immediate use.
+- 🔥 **Keep the Streak:** Transfer funds directly into another active pocket to crush the next financial goal without breaking momentum.
+- 📈 **Grow Wealth:** Reinvest into GX Bonus Pocket to earn high interest (up to 3.55% p.a.).

+*Behavioural Impact:* By offering an immediate rewarding next step, SamaSave prevents post-goal spending binges and converts short-term saving habits into long-term financial resilience.

 ### 🤖 2.
 AI Sensitivity Mode — The Impulse Intercept
 An AI-powered intervention system designed to reduce impulsive spending before transactions happen.
 Users customize their strictness: